-1. Abstract .
-2
+1. Abstract 2

-2. Occupational exposure .
-4
+2. Passenger exposure ł

 2.1.
-Gas Analysis .
-4
+Gas Analysis ł

 2.1.
-1. Threshold Limits .
-4
+1. Threshold Limits ł

 2.1.2 2.
-Analysis concept .
-5
+Analysis concept 5

 2.1.3 3.
-Preconditioning/Percolation .
-7
+Preconditioning/Percolation7 7

 2.1.4 4.
-Results .
-8
+Results 8 3

 2.2.
-Dust analysis .
-9
+Dust analysis )

 2.3.
-Comparison of GWP-AV122G, AKZV01 and SAE-J1794 10
+Comparison of GWP-AV122 GasL, AKZV01 and SAE-J1794 10 )

 2.4.
-Performance characteristics of propellant ("closed vessel") 10
+Performance characteristics of propellants (closed vessel tests) 10 )

-3. Materialography in the Development of Inflators and Squibs 12
+3. Materialography in the Development of Inflators and Squibs 2

 3.1.
-Joint Weldings in Cylinders for Cold Gas 12
+Joint Weldings in Cylinders for Cold Gas 12 2

 3.2.
-Squib 15
+Squib 5

 3.3.
-Inflator 15
+Inflator 5

-4. Analyses of Failures 16
+4. Analyses of Failures 3

 4.1.
-Plug-in connections 16
+Plug-in connections 3

 4.2.
-Failure analysis squib 17
+Failure analysis of the squib 17 7

-13 Failure analysis inflator 17
+4.3.
+Failure analysis inflator 7

-2. Occupational exposure
+2. Passenger exposure

-The fact that pyrotechnics (energetic matters) are used for squibs and gas generators requires for safe use the knowledge of the emitted gases - qualitative analysis as an overall view of which kind of gases are present and quantitatively when toxic gas compounds occur.
-With the exception of additional analyses of some inert gases (Ar, He) as cold gas filling, analyzing requirements have not essentially changed with the introduction of cold gas cylinders (hybrids).
-Confronted with the challenging task to conduct reliable analysis of the gas concentrations of the dust contaminated effluents, the chemist has to employ a combination of analysis methods and the suitable know-how for artefact free gas handling.
-Just as with the associated dust - most of the time inorganic residues (ashes) of the pyrotechnic mixtures - which has to be characterized to avoid potentially dangerous occupational exposures.
-For reliable analyses of dust, care and experience are a prerequisite.
+To exert their functions, pyrotechnic substances (energetic matters) are used for squibs and gas generators.
+To assure a safe application, the knowledge of the emitted substances is mandatory.
+The procedures for qualitative and quantitative analysis of gases and dusts are defined by common standards AK-ZV01 and SAE J1794/USCAR.
+With the exception of the additional analysis of some inert gases (Ar, He) as cold gas filling, analyzing requirements have not changed substantially with the introduction of cold gas cylinders (hybrids).
+Confronted with the challenging task of conducting a reliable analysis concerning gas concentrations of the dust contaminated effluents, the chemist has to employ a combination of analysis methods and suitable know-how for artefact free gas handling.

+This is also the case with the associated dust - usually inorganic residues (ashes) of the pyrotechnical mixtures - which has to be characterized to avoid potentially dangerous occupants' exposures.
+Thus, for the reliable analysis of dust, both care and experience are a prerequisite.